XXTEA Cipher

 - Security: stronger than TEA and XTEA, but still not a modern standard for high-security applications

-The XXTEA Cipher is often used in lightweight applications, embedded systems, and data obfuscation scenarios where flexibility and simplicity are important.
+The XXTEA is often used in lightweight applications, embedded systems, and data obfuscation scenarios where flexibility and simplicity are important.
 It provides a practical example of how evolving cipher design can address earlier weaknesses while maintaining efficiency and ease of implementation.